07 • 28 • 2020

 Do sewage treatment practices remove or disinfect the virus?

 Typical treatments that include sterilization with chlorine and other disinfectants are expected to be highly effective at eradicating the virus.
 However, if you are in a place that uses only primary treatment at your sewage treatment plant, it could be possible that the viable virus might be discharged with effluent into waterways through offshore outfalls or groundwater injection wells.
-Researchers noted some concern about biosolids, which are waste solids from treatment plants used as fertilizer, being able to accumulate viruses and other pathogens if not treated to Class A standards, but no literature was provided to confirm this potential risk.
+Studies estimate that if the live virus enters the wastewater stream, it can remain viable in wastewater for hours (Hart & Halden 2020) to days (Barcelo 2020), and might become airborne when aerosols are released during treatment.
+Other researchers noted some concern about biosolids, which are waste solids from treatment plants used as fertilizer, being able to accumulate viruses and other pathogens if not treated to Class A standards, but no literature was provided to confirm this potential risk.
 In the meantime, to keep wastewater systems functioning properly and therefore prevent potential raw sewage exposure to maintenance staff, the EPA asks that people flush only toilet paper (no flushable wipes!) and avoid dumping grease down drains.
 Conserving water in your home and minimizing the amount of water that goes down the drain also helps keep wastewater systems from being overloaded.

 What are best practices to stay safe?